dkowitz/LowCal-Code/docs/npm.md

 ## `@qwen-code/qwen-code`

-This is the main package for Qwen Code.
+This is the main package for LowCal Code.
 It is responsible for the user interface, command parsing, and all other user-facing functionality.

 When this package is published, it is bundled into a single executable file.
 This bundle includes all of the package's dependencies, including `@qwen-code/qwen-code-core`.
 This means that whether a user installs the package with `npm install -g @qwen-code/qwen-code` or runs it directly with `npx @qwen-code/qwen-code`, they are using this single, self-contained executable.